KQED News and The California Report

 At a Glance

-- Under the health law, most people must have insurance starting Jan.
-1, 2014, or pay a fine.
+- Under the health law, most people must have insurance or pay a fine.

-- People who are uninsured may get insurance in one of two ways: an expanded Medi-Cal program or a new online health insurance marketplace.
+- People who are uninsured may get insurance in one of two ways: an expanded Medi-Cal program or Covered California, the state's online health insurance marketplace.

-- People who buy insurance in the marketplace may be eligible for federal tax credits to help them afford health insurance.
+- People who buy insurance on Covered California may be eligible for federal tax credits to help them afford health insurance.

 Some people are exempt from both the requirement and the penalty.
 These include people living in the U.S. without proper documents, members of federally recognized Indian tribes and people who are in prison.
 Other people may be exempt as well.

 The Affordable Care Act provides two paths to help uninsured people access health insurance.
-You can buy a plan at the state's new health insurance marketplace called Covered California.
+You can buy a plan on the state's health insurance marketplace called Covered California.

-Alternatively, you may be covered by an expansion of Medi-Cal, the government's health insurance program for the poor.
+Alternatively, you may be covered by an expansion of Medi-Cal, the government's health insurance program for people who are low income.
 Your income will determine which one of these paths is for you.

 The New Marketplace — Covered California

-In the Covered California marketplace, insurers will no longer be able to deny you coverage because of a current or past health condition.
-In addition, many people will qualify for government subsidies — in the form of tax credits — to help them purchase health insurance.
+On the Covered California marketplace, people can compare health insurance options for themselves and their families.
+Insurers may no longer deny you coverage because of a current or past health condition.
+In addition, many people qualify for government subsidies — in the form of tax credits — to help them purchase health insurance.

 Expanded Medi-Cal program

-Medi-Cal is the government health insurance program for people who are poor or disabled.
-Under the new federal law, California is expanding the income limits for the Medi-Cal program.
-Many more poor people will qualify.
+Medi-Cal is the government health insurance program for people who are low-income or disabled.
+Under the health law, California expanded the income limits for the Medi-Cal program, and many more low-income people now qualify.

 Which Program Am I In?

-Your income will determine whether you will buy insurance through the marketplace or are covered by Medi-Cal.
+Your income determines whether you will buy insurance through the marketplace or are covered by Medi-Cal.